waqaskhan137/beryl/README.md

 # Introduction
-Beryl is an open source project for dependencies scanning.
+Beryl is an open source project for scanning vulnerabilities in your code and dependencies.

 ## Todos